matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 over here from one point in time.
 And another one over here.
 And that is on its way to a place, that this over there might see at some point.
 It is live.
 Now we see the problem.
 There are no changing values.
-There is values at points in time and all you are ever going to get is the value for a point in time.
+There are values at points in time and all you are ever going to get is the value for a point in time.
 And values do not change.

 So the biggest key insight of Whitehead was: there is no such thing as a mutable object.
 We have invented them.
 We need to uninvent them.
-OK?
 And Whitehead's model, which I am _grossly_ oversimplifying.
 I do not even understand it.
 The book is completely daunting, but it is full of really cool insights.
-And what is he has built is a model that says: there is this immutable thing.
+And what is he has built is a model that
+says: there is this immutable thing.
 Then there is a process in the universe that is going to create the next immutable thing.

 And entities that we see as continuous are a superimposition we place on a bunch of values that are causally related.
-We see things happen over time and we say, "Oh, that is Fred!"  or "Oh, that is the river outside the back of my house" or "that is a cloud".
+We see things happen over time and we say, "Oh, that is Fred!" or "Oh, that is the river outside the back of my house" or "That is a cloud".
 We know you can look at a cloud for enough time, and all of a sudden it is like, well, not it is three clouds, or the cloud disappeared.
 There is no cloud changing.
 You superimpose the notion of cloud on a series of related